johnbedeir/challenge-johnbedeir/README.md

 - Terraform - infrastructure as code tool
 - AWS - cloud computing platform
 - GitHub Actions - continuous integration and delivery platform

+## The Reasons for Technology Stack Selection

+Beside that I have the most experience in those tools

+- Flask: For its simplicity and Faster development for smaller projects, the alternative approach is by using Django
+- MySQL: It is one of the most popular open-source databases, which ensures a large and active community, another approach I could use MongoDB, I have similar experience in
+- Terraform: as the IaC tool for its ability to manage and provision cloud resources in a declarative and version-controlled manner.
+With its support for multiple cloud providers, another approach I could use Pulumi but I have less experience in.
+- AWS: Because of its comprehensive range of services, global infrastructure, and strong support for scalability and security.
+- GitHub Actions: This was chosen as the continuous integration and continuous delivery (CI/CD) platform for its native integration with GitHub repositories and ease of use, another alternatives I could use Jenkins or Azure DevOps (similar experience)